mazhengcn/apnn-slides/slides.md

 class: text-center
 ---

-# What are models for Multiscal Kinetic Equations?
+# What are models for multiscale kinetic equations?

 PINNs?
 DeepRitz? ...

 ---

-# Linear Transport Equations
+# Linear Transport Equation

 We use a $1$-D linear transport equation as an example